r-f-g/mlflow-operator/README.md

     export MLFLOW_TRACKING_URI=http://<mlflow_ip>:<mlflow.config.port>

+### Usage with Ingress [Optional]

+The **nginx ingress integrator** can be used by a Nginx Ingress Controller in a Kubernetes cluster to expose MLflow server container.
+This charm requires your Kubernetes cluster to have a Nginx Ingress Controller already deployed to it.
+For more information visit this [link][nginx-ingress-integrator].

+    juju deploy nginx-ingress-integrator ingress
+    juju relate ingress mlflow
+    # Add an entry to /etc/hosts
+    echo "127.0.0.1 mlflow.server" | sudo tee -a /etc/hosts

+Now you can visit [http://mlflow.server](http://mlflow.server).

+---
+**NOTE:**
+To enable a Nginx Ingress Controller on **MicroK8s**, just run `microk8s enable ingress`.
+---

 ### Usage with Minio [Optional]

 **Minio** is used as object storage for artifact store of **MLflow Tracking server**, where clients